Confluence in quantum K-theory of weak Fano manifolds and q-oscillatory integrals for toric manifolds: Oscillatory integrals in Gromov--Witten theories

 \begin{definition}[$K$-theoretic mirror family; \cite{Givental:perm_mirror}, Theorem 2] Let $X_{\mu,K}$ be a symplectic toric manifold and write $m_{ij} \in \mathbb{Z}$ for the entries of the matrix $\textnormal{Mat}(\mu)$ of the moment map $\mu$, and suppose that the length of $q \in \mathbb{C}^*$ is not 1.
 The $K$-\textit{theoretic mirror family} associated to the toric manifold $X_{\mu,K}$ is the following family of holomorphic functions:

 where we denote by $x_1, \dots, x_n$ the standard coordinates on $Y$, $Q_1, \dots, Q_r$ the standard coordinates on $B$, and $W_q$ and $\pi$ are defined by

-We will refer to the relations (after identification) $Q_i = \prod_{j=1}^n x_i^{m_{ij}}$ as the \textit{Batyrev constraints}. \end{definition} There are two ways to define an oscillatory integral that solves the system of $K$-theoretic quantum difference equations of $X_{\mu,K}$.
+We will refer to the relations (after identification in $Y$) $Q_i = \prod_{j=1}^n x_i^{m_{ij}}$ as the \textit{Batyrev constraints}. \end{definition} There are two ways to define an oscillatory integral that solves the system of $K$-theoretic quantum difference equations of $X_{\mu,K}$.
 One of them, as proposed by Givental in \cite{Givental:perm_mirror}, is by using a Riemann (or Lebesgue) integral.
 In fact, we made an attempt to achieve our goals with such a definition, but we got into a problem which is somewhat tricky to resolve.
-The interested reader is referred to Appendix \ref{sec:continuous_oscillatory_in_qk}, where we have tried to describe the difficulty which we encountered.
-The 2nd way is to use an appropriate multi-dimensional version of the Jackson integral, that is, to define a $q$-analogue of the oscillatory integral for quantum $K$-theory.
+The second way is to use an appropriate multi-dimensional version of the Jackson integral, that is, to define a $q$-analogue of the oscillatory integral for quantum $K$-theory.
 This is the approach which we take in this paper.
-Such $q$-integrals appeared first for Grassmannians in Section 8 of \cite{Givental_Yan:QK_of_grassmanian_localization}.
-According to Givental--Yan, the $q$-oscillatory integrals should ressemble the formula
+Such $q$-integrals appeared first in Section 5 of \cite{Iritani:qdifference_toric} and later for Grassmannians in Section 8 of \cite{Givental_Yan:QK_of_grassmanian_localization}.
+The $q$-oscillatory integrals should resemble the formula

 where the symbol $ \left[ \int_{\Gamma} \right]_q $ means we should consider a sum for which the inputs $x_j$ take values in some lattice in the semi-infinite cycle $\Gamma\subset \pi^{-1}(Q)$ stable by multiplication by $q$.
 In this paper, we will focus only on the q-oscillatory integral corresponding to the real cycle $\Gamma_{\mathbb{R}}$ (see Remark \ref{rmk:gamma_cohomology_real_cycle}).
 The case of an arbitrary semi-infinite cycle, requires choosing a representative in the homology class that admits an appropriate $q$-discrete structure.
 Proving the existence of such a choice requires a separate investigation, so we do not pursue it in this paper.